artefactual/automation-tools/README.md

 * `--files`: If set, start transfers from files as well as folders.
 * `--hide`: If set, hides the Transfer and SIP once completed.
 * `-c FILE, --config-file FILE`: config file containing file paths for log/database/PID files.
 Default: log/database/PID files stored in the same directory as the script (not recommended for production)
+* `-v, --verbose`: Increase the debugging output.
+Can be specified multiple times, e.g. `-vv`
+* `-q, --quiet`: Decrease the debugging output.
+Can be specified multiple times, e.g. `-qq`
+* `--log-level`: Set the level for debugging output.
+One of: 'ERROR', 'WARNING', 'INFO', 'DEBUG'.
+This will override `-q` and `-v`

 #### Getting Correct UUIDs and Setting Processing Rules